afeld/backbone-nested/README.md

     user.set({'name.first': 'Bob'});
     ```

-Best of all, `Backbone.NestedModel` is designed to be a drop-in replacement of `Backbone.Model`, so the switch can be made gradually.
-See [here](https://github.com/afeld/backbone-nested/issues?labels=Parity) for any known feature-parity issues.
+Best of all, `Backbone.NestedModel` is designed to be a [backwards-compatible](http://afeld.github.com/backbone-nested/test/), drop-in replacement of `Backbone.Model`, so the switch can be made painlessly.

 ## Nested Attributes